atolye15/checklist/checklists/design-handoff.md

 title: Design Handoff
 category: Design
 date: "2020-03-09"
-tags: ['abstract', 'exportables', 'tools', 'style-guide', 'consistency']
+tags: ['abstract', 'exportables', 'tools', 'style-guide', 'consistency', 'handoff']
 description: A good handoff makes development process smoother.
 Well, at least for the beginning...
 This checklist makes sure that we don't miss anything on the handoff.
 ---